-The design of the Epson PowerLite Home Cinema 1440 isn’t necessarily eye-catching, but on the other hand it doesn’t really have to be thanks to the pure brightness horsepower it pumps out on a daily basis (more on that later).
+The design of the Epson PowerLite Home Cinema 1440 isn’t necessarily eye-catching, but on the other hand, it doesn’t really have to be thanks to the pure brightness horsepower it pumps out on a daily basis (more on that later).

 For all its rounded edges though, the PowerLite is a big boy among other projectors.
 At 4.9 by 14.8 by 11.4 inches and just over 10lbs, this is not a home theater projector that will easily slide into place onto a shelf or into a mount without at least a little extra finagling on behalf of whoever’s installing it.
 That said, with the lens, speakers, and insane array of inputs taken into account, the Epson doesn’t waste an ounce of the larger footprint it takes up.

-The Epson PowerLite 1440 uses three-chip LCD technology to create its images at a maximum display resolution of 1920 x 1080, with a contrast ratio of 10,000:1, and can create an image as large as 300″ across from 30ft away.
+Just like the Epson Home Cinema LS100, the Epson PowerLite 1440 uses three-chip LCD technology to create its images at a maximum display resolution of 1920 x 1080, with a contrast ratio of 10,000:1, and can create an image as large as 300″ across from 30ft away.

 The Epson comes with a crazy amount of ports, almost too many if it were possible to have too much of a good thing when it comes to gadgets.
 The Epson is nearly downright bloated, with one HDMI 1/MHL, one HDMI 2, 2 audio output/input jacks (3.5mm and R/L), VGA, Ethernet in, two USB (Type A & B), and composite video in.